Cosmic-Ide/Cosmic-IDE/README.md

 ## Contributing

-I would really love all kinds of contributions.
+I would really appreciate all kinds of contributions.
 If you have any questions, ideas, need help or want to propose a change just open an issue.

 - Contributions are highly appreciated.
 - Create a pull request and we'll merge it after review.